robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/RemoteLibrary.rst

   possibilities for distributed testing.

 * Test libraries can be implemented using any language that supports `XML-RPC`_ protocol.
-At the time of this writing `there exists ready-made remote servers`__ for Python, Java, Ruby, .NET, Clojure, Perl and node.js.
+There exists ready-made `generic remote servers`_ for various languages like Python, Java, Ruby, .NET, and so on.

 The remote library interface is provided by the Remote library that is one of the `standard libraries`_.